Above and Beyond (1952 film): Production

-The film was suggested by screenwriter Beirne Lay Jr., a Colonel in the Air Force Reserve, to General Curtis LeMay, then commander of the Strategic Air Command (SAC), who had discussed with Lay the problem of the high rate of divorce among flight crews.
-A film depicting the problems might help raise morale.
+The film was suggested by screenwriter Beirne Lay Jr., a colonel in the Air Force Reserve, to General Curtis LeMay, commander of the Strategic Air Command (SAC).
+The men had previously discussed the high rate of divorce among flight crews and felt that a film depicting the problem might help raise morale.

 Lay suggested a film based on the experiences of Colonel Paul Tibbets, commander of the 509th Composite Group during World War II.
-LeMay approved, and after writing an outline, Lay handed over scriptwriting duties to Melvin Frank and Norman Panama.
-Although Tibbets gave his full approval and support to the film, he felt he was too closely involved to be objective, and suggested Lt.
+LeMay approved, and after writing an outline, Lay transferred scriptwriting duties to Melvin Frank and Norman Panama.
+Although Tibbets lent his full approval and support to the film, he felt that he was too closely involved to be objective and suggested Lt.
 Col. Charles F.H.
-Begg, commander of the nuclear ordnance squadron, and Charles Sweeney, pilot on the follow-up Nagasaki mission, as technical advisors.
-Ultimately, Begg, Major Norman W. Ray (ret'd.) and Major James B. Bean served as USAF technical advisors.
+Begg, commander of the nuclear-ordnance squadron, and Charles Sweeney, pilot of the Nagasaki bombing, as technical advisors.
+Begg, Major Norman W. Ray and Major James B. Bean served as USAF technical advisors.

-Dore Schary of MGM said "It wasn't the yarn that intrigued me but the people and their problems in it."

-It was originally called Eagle on His Cap.

-Principal photography began on February 5, 1952, at the Culver City studios before transferring to Davis–Monthan Air Force Base that was predominantly utilized for the airfield scenes of Wendover Air Force Base, Boeing's Wichita testing area and even Tinian Island.
-The production wound up on March 26, 1952.
-For dramatic effect, some incidents were somewhat exaggerated, such as the scene in which the Hiroshima bomb is armed in mid-flight.
-The filmmakers added some turbulence to increase tension, although in fact the flight was perfectly smooth throughout.
-In addition, the entire mission was filmed in daylight, although actual takeoff from Tinian was in full darkness at 2:45 in the morning.
-However, the scene in which Tibbet's wife calls over one of the men in white coats that she was told by her husband were "sanitary engineers", but were in fact nuclear scientists from Los Alamos, to help her repair a drain, was true.
+The film was originally titled Eagle on His Cap.
+Studio principal photography began on February 5, 1952 before transferring to Davis–Monthan Air Force Base, which was predominantly utilized for the airfield scenes at Wendover Air Force Base, Boeing's Wichita testing area and Tinian.
+The production wrapped on March 26, 1952.

+For dramatic effect, some incidents were somewhat exaggerated, such as the scene in which the Hiroshima bomb is armed mid-flight.
+The filmmakers added some turbulence to increase tension, although the actual flight was perfectly smooth throughout.
+In addition, the entire mission is depicted in daylight, although the actual takeoff from Tinian was in full darkness at 2:45 a.m.
+However, the scene in which Tibbets' wife summons a nuclear scientist from Los Alamos to repair a drain, believing him to be a janitor, is accurate.

-Promotion
+Coproducer Norman Panama claimed that the system that he and Melvin Frank implemented for The Reformer and the Redhead (1950) by which all shots and dialogue were precisely planned and diagrammed, with suggestions welcomed from the cast and crew, saved $76,000 per day of production.

+A sequel film focusing on the worries faced by wives of military aviators was contemplated but never materialized.

+Release

-When initial reviews came in, Taylor's performance in Above and Beyond was considered the "finest performance of his career to date".
-Taylor was also proud of his accomplishments in the film and urged MGM to allow him to promote the film on television.
-Taylor and Tibbets appeared together on Ed Sullivan's Toast of the Town show in order to promote the film, an unusual step at a time when the major Hollywood studios disapproved of its stars appearing on television, which they saw as a threat.
+Robert Taylor urged MGM to allow him to promote the film on television, and he appeared with Paul Tibbets on Ed Sullivan's Toast of the Town show, an unusual step at a time when the major studios disapproved of its stars appearing on television, which they saw as a threat.
 Although the studio was hesitant about the television appearance, the publicity gained was important to the film's initial success.